rvarttinen/spring-example-magic/README.md

 - maybe add OAuth2 authentication to make the whole thing more production like?
 One could, e.g., login using one's account on GitHub.
 - if parts of this service is split up, it could be deployed as several pods in a Kubernetes cluster (executed locally in e.g. MiniKube)
 - add a mechanism that reads any stored entries from previous sessions into the Bloom filter when using TDB (file persistence)
-- add logging.
-There are some ideas of how to do this using monads, i.e. from a 'Try' chain some other monad that takes care of any logging
 - see if we can make use of some interesting new features in Java:
     - switch with pattern matching (to a large extent already done)
     - primitive types in patterns (instanceof and switch, on its way ...)